greenbone/templates/README-template.md

 Include information on how users can contribute, for example:

-This project is maintained by [Greenbone AG](https://www.greenbone.net/).
+This project is maintained by the [Greenbone AG](https://www.greenbone.net/).

 Your contributions are highly appreciated.
 Please [create a pull request](https://github.com/greenbone/COMPONENT/pulls) on GitHub.
 Bigger changes need to be discussed with the development team via the [issues section at GitHub](https://github.com/greenbone/COMPONENT/issues) first.